-Marick F. Masters is the Director of Labor@Wayne, professor of business and adjunct professor of political science.
+Marick F. Masters is a professor of business in the Mike Ilitch School of Business and adjunct professor of political science in the College of Liberal Arts and Sciences.
 His research and teaching interests are in workplace issues, public administration and affairs, corporate social responsibility, alternative dispute resolution, conflict resolution, negotiations, union finances, corporate and labor political action, labor-management cooperation, and federal/public labor-management relations.
 Masters is a frequent speaker and op-ed columnist, and he is widely interviewed in the print and electronic media.
 He is a senior partner in AIM Consulting, a management consulting firm in New London, Connecticut, and has consulted with numerous corporations, nonprofits and public organizations.

 He is an expert in the areas of:

 - Government workers and governance